-President Muhammadu Buhari Sunday said the decision of the Central Bank of Nigeria (CBN) to launch new designs and replace high-value naira notes had his support.
+President Muhammadu Buhari said Sunday that he supported the Central Bank of Nigeria (CBN) ‘s decision to launch new designs and replace high-value naira notes.

-But the Minister of Finance, Budget and National Planning, Zainab Ahmed, had on Friday during a 2023 budget defence session with the Senate Committee on Finance, countered Emefiele on the proposal, saying her ministry was not consulted by CBN on the planned naira redesigning and that she could not comment on it as regards it merits or otherwise.
+But the Minister of Finance, Budget and National Planning, Zainab Ahmed, countered Emefiele on the proposal on Friday during a 2023 budget defence session with the Senate Committee on Finance, saying her ministry was not consulted by CBN on the planned naira redesigning and that she could not comment on its merits or otherwise.

-The minister had said, “Distinguished Senators, we were not consulted at the Ministry of Finance by CBN on the planned naira redesigning and cannot comment on it as regards merits or otherwise.
+The minister said, “Distinguished Senators, CBN did not consult us at the Ministry of Finance on the planned naira redesigning and cannot comment on it as regards merits or otherwise.

-“I will however appeal to this committee to invite the CBN governor for required explanations as regards merits of the planned policy and rightness or otherwise of its implementation now.”
+“I will, however, appeal to this committee to invite the CBN governor for required explanations regarding the merits of the planned policy and its rightness or otherwise of its implementation now.”

 But on Sunday, Buhari, according to a statement by his Senior Special Assistant on Media and Publicity, Garba Shehu, emphasised that he supports the CBN’s decision to redesign the naira notes.